Antony-jeban/html-css-course/MyLog.md

     Started yesterday - 24 Feb 2022
-    committing before structuring - 25 Feb 2022 (Learn more about html entities &copy;) Done with the second chapter for now (HTML Fundamentals)
+    committing before structuring - 25 Feb 2022 (Learn more about html entities &copy;) Done with the second chapter for now (HTML Fundamentals) Done with the CSS fundamentals - 02 March 2022